-1. Assignment #1: Student Introduction - total 20 points or 5%.
+1. Assignment #1: Student Introduction - total 10 points or 5%.

 Students will post an introduction video highlighting their interests within the kinesiology field.
 Explain why you have chosen the kinesiology field as a career path and what you hope to do professionally after you graduate.
 State your major, if applicable, and expected graduation date.
 If you are not a kinesiology major then explain why you are taking the class and what you hope to get out of the course.
-Student Introductions are due Friday by Sept.
-1st by 11:00PM.

-2. Assignment #2: Four Online Discussions & Four Journal Entries - total of 100 points or 20%.
+2. Assignment #2: Module/Section Activities Four Online Discussions & Four Journal Entries - total of 100 points or 20%.